AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.

-Perform the following steps to create a client library and add it in the CRX repository.
+To create a client library and add it in the CRX repository, perform the following steps:

-1. Create a client library.
+1. Create a clienPerform the following steps t library.
 For more information, see [Using Client-Side Libraries](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/clientlibs.html#developing).
 1. In CRXDE, add a property `categories`with string type value as `customfunction` to the `clientlib` folder.

    >[!NOTE]
    >
    >`customfunction`is an example category.
 You can choose any name for the category you create in the `clientlib`folder.

 After you have added your client library in the CRX repository, use it in your adaptive form.
 It lets you use your custom function as a rule in your form.
-Perform the following steps to add the client library in your adaptive form.
+To add the client library in your adaptive form, perform the following steps:

 1. Open your form in edit mode.
    To open a form in edit mode, select a form and tap **[!UICONTROL Open]**.